PandaSekh/domestika-downloader-V3/CONTRIBUTING.md

    - ✅ All CI checks must pass
    - ✅ Code must be formatted and linted
    - ✅ Commit messages must follow conventional commits
-   - ✅ **PR title must follow conventional commits format** (critical for releases!)
    - ✅ PR description must be complete

-## Code Review Process

-1. Maintainers will review your PR
-2. Address any feedback or requested changes
-3. Once approved, your PR will be merged
-4. After merge, a release will be automatically created if there are releasable commits

-## Release Process

-Releases are fully automated using [semantic-release](https://semantic-release.gitbook.io/)!
-Here's how it works:

-### Automatic Release Generation

-When commits are pushed to `main`, semantic-release automatically:

-1. **Analyzes commits** to determine if a release is needed based on conventional commit types
-2. **Calculates the next version** (patch/minor/major) based on commit messages:
-   - `feat:` commits → minor version bump
-   - `fix:` or `perf:` commits → patch version bump
-   - `feat!:` or commits with `BREAKING CHANGE:` → major version bump
-   - Other commit types (`docs:`, `chore:`, etc.) → no release
-3. **Generates CHANGELOG.md** with all changes since the last release
-4. **Updates package.json** with the new version
-5. **Creates a GitHub release** with comprehensive release notes grouped by type:
-   - ✨ Features (`feat:`)
-   - 🐛 Bug Fixes (`fix:`)
-   - ⚡ Performance Improvements (`perf:`)
-   - ♻️ Code Refactoring (`refactor:`)
-   - 📚 Documentation (`docs:`)
-   - 🔧 Chores (`chore:`)
-6. **Commits and pushes** the version bump and changelog back to the repository

-### Best Practices for Releases

-1. **Write clear commit messages** - They become your release notes and determine version bumps!
-2. **Use appropriate commit types** - This groups changes logically and controls versioning
-3. **Use breaking change notation** - Add `!` after the type (e.g., `feat!:`) or include `BREAKING CHANGE:` in the footer for major versions
-4. **Keep commits atomic** - One logical change per commit
-5. **PR titles must follow conventional commits** - If using squash merge, the PR title becomes the commit message.
-Use formats like:
-   - `fix: description of bug fix`
-   - `feat: description of new feature`
-   - `perf: description of performance improvement`

-## Debugging Tips

-### Enable Debug Mode

-Set `DEBUG=true` in your `.env` file to see detailed logs:
-- Memory usage statistics
-- Subtitle download/embedding details
-- File operations
-- Download queue progress

-### Testing Your Changes

-1. Build the project: `npm run build`
-2. Type check: `npx tsc --noEmit`
-3. Lint: `npm run check`
-4. Test manually with a real course URL

 Thank you for contributing! 🎉